Ivan Marchuk: Recent activity

+Vienna period

+After the beginning of the large-scale Russian invasion, he was forced to emigrate to Vienna, where he created about 200 works between 2022 and 2025, and large exhibitions of the artist's works were organized in the Austrian capital.
+On 2 May 2025, the exhibition "Tell Me the Truth" opened in Vienna, featuring more than 450 paintings by the artist.
+An international children's drawing competition "The Paths of Ivan Marchuk" was also launched.
+Before the vernissage, Ivan Marchuk's five-volume album-catalog "Voice of My Soul" was presented, which had been in the works for four years.

+In early 2025, the Ivan Marchuk Charitable Foundation was founded to preserve, research, and popularize the artist's works, as well as to create a museum.
+In May 2025, the famous poet Lina Kostenko called for the creation of a museum of Ivan Marchuk in Kyiv.
+She also suggested that the cultural institution be located in the Murashko estate.

+On 10 February 2025, under the auspices of the Embassy of Ukraine to the Holy See, Ivan Marchuk's solo exhibition "Epic Reality" was opened at the Palazzo della Cancelleria in Rome.
+On 12 February 2025, the artist had a private audience with Pope Francis.

 Style and legacy

-Ivan Marchuk has produced over 4,000 works in his lifetime, half of which are located outside of Ukraine.
+Ivan Marchuk has produced over 5,000 works in his lifetime, half of which are located outside of Ukraine.
 He has displayed his work in numerous countries, including Latvia, Germany, Poland, Belgium, Hungary, Czech Republic, Slovakia, Turkey, Luxembourg, Thailand, Tunis, and others.
-He is well-known as the creator of the art technique “plyontanism”, which is characterized by high levels of detailed strokes that appear to weave into one another.
+He is well-known as the creator of the art technique “pliontanism”, which is characterized by high levels of detailed strokes that appear to weave into one another.
 Though some have likened his style to hyperrealism, Marchuk himself disagrees with this label.

+On money and stamps

 Books

 Atlant UMC has published 3 books on the artist's oeuvre.
 A large monograph titled "Ivan Marchuk" (2004) illustrates all stages of his creative career.
 The second album deals with the period 1965-2005.
 The third album was published in the series "Painting" (2008).

 For 2013-2016, Fenix published three books by Ivan Marchuk.

 In February 2017, Felix published a catalogue of Marchuk’s early work, titled “Ivan Marchuk’s Painting Parables: The Early Period.”
 German art expert Olena Balun and Ukrainian researcher Tamara Strypko wrote the foreword.

 In February 2018, Folkart Gallery published the book “Echo of Dreams” in Ukrainian, English, and Turkish, containing 300 of the artist’s canvases.